sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

     }
   ]
 }
 {{< /code >}}

-If you don't see `"Active": true` and `"Healthy": true` in the output, you'll need to troubleshoot the connection to PostgreSQL ***before*** you complete this final step.

-{{% notice note %}}
-**NOTE**: This last step is completely optional.
-We will set `strict: true` in our config.
-This will force Sensu to always use PostgreSQL as the event store and will not fall back to Etcd in the event that PostgreSQL should become unavailable.
-If you would rather have your backend use Etcd as a fallback, you can stop here.
-Note that using Etcd as a fallback (especially in environments with a large amount of events) may cause Etcd to trigger disk quota alarms and become unavailble.
-{{% /notice %}}

-If the values both show `true` in the JSON output, you may proceed to the next step.

-It's now time to update our backed PostgreSQL configuration so that we force the backend to always use PostgreSQL as the event store.
-Let's run the command below:
+### Optional step: Require PostgreSQL as event store

+To force Sensu to always use PostgreSQL as the event store instead of falling back to etcd if PostgreSQL becomes unavailable, set `strict: true` in your PostgreSQL configuration file.

+**If you prefer to use etcd as a fallback, skip this step.**
+Using etcd as a fallback may result in disk quota alarms and etcd unavailability, especially in environments with a large number of events.

+To set `strict: true` in your PostgreSQL configuration file, run:

 {{< code shell >}}
 echo 'type: PostgresConfig
 api_version: store/v1
 metadata: